belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

   b2validation -s VXDTF2TrackingValidationBkg.py

 These commands will automatically generate input samples and run the corresponding validation script on those.
-The output can be found under the `results/` directory.
+The output can be found under the :code:`results/` directory.
 Note that if you trained a SectorMap on an altered Geometry you need to make sure the input samples also need to be generated with this Geometry.
 This means you would need to generate the input samples "by hand", as the above method will use the default Geometry.

 Note this method only works for these specific scripts.
-If you need to set the SectorMap in your custom code you need to adjust the settings  of the `SectorMapBootstrap` module.
+If you need to set the SectorMap in your custom code you need to adjust the settings  of the :code:`SectorMapBootstrap` module.
 To achieve that put the following code after the tracking chain has been set up:

 .. code-block:: python
   :caption: Example of forcing the SectorMapBootstrap module to use a local SectorMap